ddelong/ddelong.github.io/_posts/2005-02-24-spam-stats.md

 categories:
   - Site News
 ---
 The new comment spam plug-in automatically tracks caught spam statistics.
 Before that I used WP-Blacklist, which worked pretty well.
 Now for the shocking data.
-It caught over **2900** spam comments (doesn&#8217;t include spam trackbacks).
+It caught over **2900** spam comments (doesn't include spam trackbacks).
 With that number recorded, I will now delete them as the mail notifications of them take up 2.9 MB.
 Yikes.